The ST-segment, in normal conditions, is flat or isoelectric, although small variations up to 0.5 mm may be present.

 Reciprocal ST Segment Depression

-During a STEMI, both ST elevation leads and ST depression leads appear on the same EKG.
+During a STEMI, leads with ST elevation and leads ST depression may appear on the same EKG.
 This is called reciprocal image.

 Leads with ST depression are leads which are not affected by coronary occlusion, they just mirror ST segment elevation, hence the name reciprocal image.